Building Hours & Entrances

 - No photography or video recording is permitted inside the Courtroom.

 - Consumption of food and beverages is permitted only in the Cafeteria and vending machine alcove.

 - Visitors may not touch portraits, busts, or other artifacts on exhibition.

 Ramp access to the building is located along Maryland Avenue on the left side of the building.
 Limited handicap parking is also available along Maryland Avenue.

 A limited number of wheelchairs are available free of charge at your point of entry.
 Wheelchairs may be obtained from a Supreme Court Police Officer.
 Elevators are available throughout the building with access to all public areas.

 Assistive Listening Devices

-When Court is sitting, FM and infra-red listening systems for the hearing impaired are available.
+When Court is sitting, induction loop, FM and infra-red listening systems for the hearing impaired are available.
 Devices may be obtained from a Supreme Court Police Officer or Courtroom Attendant as you are being seated.